These Sweet Potato Hash Brown Patties are crispy on the outside, and bursting with flavour on the inside. Say hello to your new favourite breakfast!

 - 1 Shallot, grated

 - 1/2 tsp Smoked Paprika

 - 1/8 tsp Cayenne Pepper, or to taste

-- In a large bowl, soak your grated sweet potato in cold water and swish around with your hands to help remove the starch.
+- In a large bowl, soak your grated sweet potato in cold water and swish around with your hands to help remove as much starch as possible.
 Drain when the water turns cloudy.

-- Place your sweet potato on a thin tea towel over a bowl and add your shallot.
+- Place your sweet potato on a thin cloth over a bowl.
+Grate over the shallot.
 Squeeze into a bowl and push as much water out as physically possibly.
 This step is important, so give it some elbow grease.